talonric332/Piss-off-Microsoft/README.md

 Use the raw links above to grab any list and import it into your ad blocker of choice.
 Many folks just paste them into AdGuard Home, Pi-hole, or uBlock Origin.
 Check back often—Microsoft loves to roll out new endpoints.
 If you're on AdGuard Home, set your filter update interval to **1 hour** so you always fetch the latest changes.

 ## About This Project
-These lists are released into the public domain under the CC0 license.
-They are regularly updated and community contributions are welcome.
+Piss-off-Microsoft and Google is an open-source effort to reclaim a bit of privacy by blocking known tracking domains.
+The lists are in the public domain under the CC0 license and rely on community contributions.
+We have no affiliation with Microsoft, Google or any other company—just a shared desire to mute intrusive telemetry.

 ## Releases
 Current version: **v1.2.3**